dyno-might/dyno-might.github.io/_posts/2025-08-14-futarchy-market.md

 Except, *everyone knows* that there's less time for information to spread.
 So while you are waiting till the last minute to reveal your true beliefs, everyone else will do the same thing.
 So maybe people sort of rush in at the last second?
 (It would be easier to think about this if implemented with [batched auctions](https://www.lesswrong.com/posts/rS6tKxSWkYBgxmsma/many-prediction-markets-would-be-better-off-as-batched) rather than a real-time market.)

 Anyway, while the game theory is vexing, I think there's a mix of (1) people bidding higher than their true beliefs due to correlations between the final price and the true bias of coin B and (2) people "racing" to make the final bid before the markets close.
-Both of these seem in conflict with the idea of prediction markets making people share information and measure collective beliefs.
+Both of these seem in conflict with the idea of prediction markets making people share information and measuring collective beliefs.

-### Why do you hate futarchy?
+**Why do you hate futarchy?**

 I like futarchy.
 I think society doesn't make decisions very well, and I think we should give much more attention to new ideas like futarchy that might help us do better.
 I just think we should be aware of its imperfections and consider variants (e.g. [commiting to randomization](https://dynomight.net/prediction-market-causation/#commit-to-randomization)) that would resolve them.

-### If I claim futarchy *does* reflect causal effects, and I reject this experiment as invalid, should I specify what restrictions I want to place on "valid" experiments (and thus make explicit the assumptions under which I claim futarchy works) since otherwise my claims are unfalsifiable?
+**If I claim futarchy *does* reflect causal effects, and I reject this experiment as invalid, should I specify what restrictions I want to place on "valid" experiments (and thus make explicit the assumptions under which I claim futarchy works) since otherwise my claims are unfalsifiable?**

 Possibly?